 - Pain in the bladder and surrounding pelvic region

 - Painful sexual intercourse

 - Pain worsens during menstruation

 For me, the pain and symptoms seem to be predominantly on the left side of my body.
 I notice it more when I am travelling or doing more sitting and not enough movement.

 What can we do about it?

 I know instinctively we kinda want to know if we definitely have IC.
 Thing is, the tests to assess whether you do or don’t are quite painful and your approach would be no different than if you have Endometriosis.
 It is an inflammatory reaction by the body.
 The same as with Endometriosis.
 Commonly called an autoimmune response by the body.

 An overproduction of histamine – like allergies.

-It is quite likely that us endo girls also suffer from IC.
+It is quite likely that women suffering with endo, also suffer from IC.
 It is quite common to have both – hence the symptoms may appear to be just endo but could be IC to go with it.

 The good news is that you may not have Endo as bad as you might be thinking.
 I know sometimes my IC is so bad, that I think endo is going full steam ahead.
 I found IC much easier to treat and resolve the symptoms easily.